smarder01/Packer-Stats/analysis.md

 ## Data Preprocessing
 Before proceeding with the analysis, the raw data is cleaned and transformed to ensure the following:
 - Removal of any missing or erroneous values.
-- Conversion of time-related variables (e.g., possession time) into appropriate formats.
 - Aggregation of data by season to allow for easy comparison of performance trends over time.
-- Calculation of additional metrics, such as conversion rates for 3rd and 4th downs.

 ---